 "Barbering and Cosmetology Licensure in Oklahoma" by Byron Schlomach briefly describes the state of cosmetology and barbering licensing in the state.
 It recommends that the licensing statute in this area be allowed to expire July 1, 2017 according to its sunset date.

-Occupational Licensing is a throwback to medieval guilds whose demise has been called an “indispensable early step in the rise of freedom in the Western world” By Milton Friedman.
+OCCUPATIONAL LICENSING is a throwback to medieval guilds whose demise has been called an “indispensable early step in the rise of freedom in the Western world” By Milton Friedman.
 It is also growing in the U.S. In 1950, only 5 percent of the workforce was subject to licensing laws.
 Today, it is over 29 percent.
 Yet there is little evidence that public health and service quality are enhanced by licensing.
 Instead, occupational licensing limits work opportunity, redistributes income from lower to higher income individuals, increases the cost of living, limits innovation, and leads to more licensing.
 Even the Obama White House explored ways to turn back licensing's tide.
-Scroll down for the Institute's papers on occupational licensing and for our Oklahoma Licensing Directory.
+Scroll down for 1889's Oklahoma Licensing Directory.